jainiejose/Basic-data-cleaning-in-Excel/README.md

 ### Credits:

-(1) I learnt alot about the data world from the data and the engineering teams at ShopBack.
-This was my previous work experience before embarking on this new journey.
+(1) I learnt more about the data ecosystem from the data and the engineering teams back at ShopBack.
+This was my previous work experience before embarking on this new journey of being a data analyst.
+If your keen to find out more about the [Data, Product, Engineering & Design teams at ShopBack](https://medium.com/shopback-tech-blog/tagged/data).

-(2) Its amazing how much you can learn on Youtube and its all free.
+(2) It's amazing how much you can learn on Youtube and its all free.
 Two vloggers that I follow and drew inspiration for this project are:

  - Matt Brattin: [Excel for Analytics - Portfolio Project Series Video 1 - Quick Excel Tips](https://www.youtube.com/watch?v=45_yTM1HfTc&list=PL_WHfGYyPRuOWqablvZAw3iJHUoIGk7F3&index=1)